 - b.
-During the year, none of the employee was in receipt of remuneration in the aggregate, above one crore and two lakh rupees; - c.
+During the year, none of the employee, throughout the financial year, was in receipt of remuneration for that year which, in the aggregate, was not less than one crore and two lakh rupees. - c.
 During the year, none of employee who was appointed for part of year, was in receipt of remuneration, for that part of year, at a rate which, in the aggregate, was more than eight lakh and fifty thousand rupees per month; - d.
-During the year, none of employee was in receipt of remuneration, in the aggregate, at a rate which, in excess of remuneration drawn by the managing director or whole-time director or manager and holds by himself or along with his spouse and dependent children, more than two percent of the equity shares of the company. - 3.
-Persunt to the provisions of Section 197(12) of the Companies Act, 2013, Mr. Atul C. Parikh, was appointed as CEO and Managing Director of Company's subsidiary viz.
-20 Mircrons Nano Minerals Ltd. on 07.07.2017.
-During the year under review, he received total Remuneration of ₹ 17.64 Lakhs from subsidiary co.
+During the year, none of employee was in receipt of remuneration, in the aggregate, at a rate which, in excess of remuneration drawn by the Managing Director or Whole-Time Director or Manager and holds by himself or along with his spouse and dependent children, more than two percent of the equity shares of the company. - 3.
+Pursuant to the provisions of Section 197(12) and Section 204 of the Companies Act, 2013, following Key Managerial Personnel were appointed in subsidiary companies, details of their remuneration is as under -